coverclock/com-diag-hazer/README.md

     $ haversine 39.794212194, -105.153349928 39.794211944, -105.153350000
     0.028503

-The external utility geodesic computes the distance between too coordinates expressed in decimal degress using the Geodesic algorithm based on an elliptical model of the Earth from the WGS84 datum (this is the model used by most GPS receivers).
+The utility geodesic computes the distance between two coordinates expressed in decimal degress using the Geodesic algorithm based on an elliptical model of the Earth from the WGS84 datum (this is a model used by most GPS receivers).
 The output is expressed in meters.
 The input can be cut and pasted directly from the googlemaps utility (see above).
 This is a more accurate, but much more computationally complex, approach than using great circles.
-It is not built as part of the standard build process since it depends on an external library (see below).
+This utility makes use of code extracted from an external library (see below).

     $ geodesic 39.794212194, -105.153349928 39.794211944, -105.153350000
     0.0284344407